zheien/SC1015_A128_team7_MiniProject/README.md

 ## Machine Learning
 We subjected the dataset to a 80-20 train-test split.
 Then we subjected the data to the Random Forest Model as well as the K-Nearest Neighbour Model.
-1) Random Forest Classifier
+1) Random Forest Classifier:
-        -Random Forest is ameta estimator that fits decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+        - Random Forest is ameta estimator that fits decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
 2) K-Nearest Neighbour
-        -K-Nearest Neigbour is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.
+        - K-Nearest Neigbour is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.

 ## Conclusion